alex-s168/website/pages/compiler-pattern-matching.typ

   Modern compilers, especially multi-level compilers, such as MLIR, have their operations grouped in "dialects".

-  Each dialect represents either specific kind of operations, like arithmetic operations, or a specific compilation target/backend's operations, such as the `llvm` dialect in MLIR.
+  Each dialect either represents specific kinds of operations, like arithmetic operations, or a specific backend's/frontend's operations, such as the `llvm`, `emitc`, and the `spirv` dialects in MLIR.

   Dialects commonly contain operations, data types, as well as optimization and dialect conversion passes.
 ]

 #section[
   == Core Concept
-  Instead of, or in addition to having a separate language for pattern matching and rewrites, the IR patterns and rewrites are represented in the compiler IR itself.
+  The IR patterns and transformations are represented using the compiler's IR.
-  This is mostly done in a separate dialect, with dedicated operations for operating on compiler IR.
+  This is mostly done in a separate dialect, with dedicated operations for operating on IR.
 ]

 #section[